yanglinz/dotfiles/README.md

 Next, we need to configure iTerm to load its default configuration from our newly linked `~/.iterm` directory.

 ```
-Preferences -> Load preferenes from custom folder or URL
+Preferences -> Load preferences from custom folder or URL
 ```

 ## Thanks